ebp-nor/workshop-2024/day1_genome_assembly/11_PretextView.md

 Press **U** to bring up the main menu.
 Press the "Generate AGP" button, and create a out.pretext.agp file.

-#### 2. Transfer your out.pretext.agp file to saga
+#### 2. Transfer your out.pretext.agp file to Saga

-Bring the AGP file back to your saga working directory by opening another terminal window, logging into saga. and going to the folder where you saved your TPF-file.
-When you are in the right location, use the code below to copy your file:
+Bring the AGP file back to your Saga working directory by opening another terminal window.
+When you are in the right location, modify the command below to copy your file:

 ```
-scp -r out.pretext.agp <username>@saga.sigma2.no:/cluster/projects/nn9984k/folder_with_tpf
+scp -r out.pretext.agp <username>@saga.sigma2.no:/cluster/projects/nn9984k/work/<USERNAME>/assembly/curation
 ```

 Enter your password and the file will be transferred to the directory.

-#### 3. Create a new TPF and new FASTA from the original edited TPF and AGP file
+#### 3. Create new FASTA files from the original fasta file and AGP file

-Activate the rapid_curation conda environment.
-Using the rapid_pretext2tpf_XL.py script, combine the edited TPF and the generated AGP to create a new TPF.
+Create a script like the one below (you could call it `process_agp.sh` or similiar).
+You might have to change some text depending on what you used as input files.

 ```
+cat iyAthRosa_30x.pretext.agp_1 |sed "s/H1_/H1\./g" |sed "s/H2_/H2\./g" > out.pretext.agp_1.fix

+cat data/ref.fa |sed "s/H1_/H1\./g" |sed "s/H2_/H2\./g" > ref.fix.fa

-eval "$(/cluster/projects/nn9984k/miniconda3/bin/conda shell.bash hook)"
+eval "$(/cluster/projects/nn9984k/miniforge3/bin/conda shell.bash hook)"

 conda activate curation

-# create new tpf

-python /cluster/projects/nn9984k/opt/rapid-curation/rapid_pretext2tpf_XL.py \
-iyAthRosa_clean.fa.tpf \
-out.pretext.agp_1
+sh /cluster/projects/nn9984k/opt/Rapid-curation-2.0/curation_2.0_pipe.sh -f ref.fix.fa -a out.pretext.agp_1.fix
 ```

-Using the new TPF, the chrs.csv-file generated with the Rapid curation suite, and the original fasta, you can create a new fasta with the rapid_join.pl script:
+You can then run mashmap to map the two haps towards each other, and rename the entries in hap_2 (you could add this to the script above):

 ```
-# create new fasta

-perl /cluster/projects/nn9984k/opt/rapid-curation/rapid_join.pl -fa iyAthRosa_clean.fa \
--tpf rapid_prtxt_XL.tpf \
--csv chrs.csv \
--out hap1_clean.fasta
+eval "$(/cluster/projects/nn9984k/miniforge3/bin/conda shell.bash hook)"

+conda activate curation

+sh /cluster/projects/nn9984k/opt/Rapid-curation-2.0/hap2_hap1_ID_mapping.sh Hap_1/hap.chr_level.fa Hap_2/hap.chr_level.fa

+# Update names in haplotype 2 to match haplotype 1
+/cluster/projects/nn9984k/opt/Rapid-curation-2.0/update_mapping.rb --fasta Hap_2/hap.chr_level.fa \
+--mashmap_table hap2_hap1.tsv > Hap_2/hap.chr_level_renamed.fa

 ```

 And now you are left with a complete, curated, haplotype resolved whole-genome assembly!
 Congratulations, you champ!